varadeep09/varadeep09/README.md

 Here are a few Internships that I have completed:

 ### 1) Bharat Internship on Data Science:
--Completed two tasks in this Internship in the span of 1 month:
+-Completed two tasks in the span of 1 month:
 - ### Task 1: Titanic Survival Prediction
   Predicting the survival of passengers on the Titanic is a classic machine learning problem.
 This project aims to apply Logistic Regression technique to analyze the Titanic dataset and build predictive models.
   ### [click here for link](https://github.com/varadeep09/Titanic_survival_Prediction)